Design guidance for using replicated tables in Synapse SQL pool

 As part of table design, understand as much as possible about your data and how the data is queried.
 For example, consider these questions:

 - How often is the table refreshed?

-- Do I have fact and dimension tables in a data warehouse?
+- Do I have fact and dimension tables in a SQL pool database?